Using the connector

 -

-During execution, the connector also checks for the certificate attribute change in the YAML file—if a change is recognized for an existing certificate (for example, an updated key type or size), it initiates a call to BIG-IP, creates a new key pair using the new key type, and connects to the Sectigo ACME server for issuance of a new certificate with the new public key algorithm.
+During execution, the connector also checks for the certificate attribute change in the certificate profile—if a change is recognized for an existing certificate (for example, an updated key type or size), it renews the certificate.

 All available options for the connector.